 As we start next week, fine conditions are expected to continue in many places - with temperatures remaining well above average.

 Nick Grahame, Chief Forecaster at the Met Office, said: "We have high pressure over the UK at the moment which normally brings us fine and settled weather at this time of year.

 "The current outlook suggests this may be dominating our weather through next week and possibly out towards the middle of July."

-You can stay up to date with the the latest forecast on our website and you can discover tips and information on how to make the most of the summer months, whatever the weather, with our Get Ready for the Great British Summer pages.
+You can stay up to date with the the latest forecast on our website and you can discover tips and information on how to make the most of the summer months, whatever the weather, with our Great British Summer pages.